-According to a 2005 study00100-9/fulltext) published in the Journal of Pediatrics, cross-lateral exercises, or activities that require your arms or legs to cross from one side of your body to the other, have been linked to brain coordination and better academic performance.
+According to a 2005 study published in the Journal of Pediatrics, cross-lateral exercises, or activities that require your arms or legs to cross from one side of your body to the other, have been linked to brain coordination and better academic performance.
 On the physical end, cross-body mountain climbers activate and strengthen your oblique muscles, according to Lebowitz.

 How to Do It: Begin in the plank position.
 Bring your left heel up and over, aiming to reach your knee towards your right elbow, then return to your starting position.
 Repeat on the other side and continue alternating.